facebookresearch/ParlAI/docs/source/tutorial_worlds.md

 [2-3x speedup in training](tutorial_fast).

-Dynamic batching is used to _maximize the usage of GPUs_ by grouping similarly lengthed examples so they occur at the same time.
+Dynamic batching is used to _maximize the usage of GPUs_ by grouping similarly length examples so they occur at the same time.
 Intuitively, to maximize usage of GPU memory, we can either process _a few very long conversations_ or we can process _many short conversations_.
 If we can do this artfully, we will be able to maximize throughput and minimize waste from